Whether it’s from drought or lack of access, more than a billion people around the world don’t have enough clean water

 In the developing world, finding a reliable source of safe water is often time consuming and expensive.
 This is known as economic scarcity.
 Water can be found […] it simply requires more resources to do it. […] Economic water scarcity is by far the most disturbing form of water scarcity because it is almost entirely a lack of compassion and good governance that allows the condition to persist.
 Economic water scarcity exists when a population does not have the necessary monetary means to utilize an adequate source of water.

 Economic water scarcity is predominant throughout Africa, particularly in sub-Saharan Africa.
 An estimated 1.6 billion people around the world live in areas of economic water scarcity, with 780 million people living in areas with no basic water services.
-Compounding the lack of infrastructure investments are political and ethnic problems.
-These continue to grow in number worldwide and have become more intense as water becomes increasingly scarce, writes Brian Richter in the book Chasing Water: A Guide for Moving from Scarcity to Sustainability.
+Compounding the lack of infrastructure investment are political and ethnic conflicts, which continue to increase and intensify worldwide as water becomes more and more scarce, writes Brian Richter in the book Chasing Water: A Guide for Moving from Scarcity to Sustainability.
 Inadequate water supplies can also contribute to political and economic instability.

 The Worldwatch Institute’s Supriya Kumar told Voice of America that water scarcity will continue worsening worldwide as the global population continues to grow: